FORUM 18 NEWS SERVICE, Oslo, Norway

 The lower court decision fining and banning the Church enters into force only once any appeal has been heard.

 Trouble began for the Church on 28 July, when church members, relatives and friends were at the Zorka holiday camp by a reservoir in Zyryanovsk District south-east of Oskemen.
 That evening, a resident called the police to complain that she had heard religious songs from the group.
-A group of four officers from the Anti-Extremism Police arrived at the camp to investigate.
+A group of four police officers arrived at the camp to investigate.

 Church member Yelena Tretyakova told Radio Free Europe's Kazakh Service on 17 August that the camp administrator had told her that the police were already present at least 15 minutes before the resident called them to complain.